artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

       ";

-4. Reindex your aips using the method you previously choose,  :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.
+#.
+Reindex your aips using the method you previously chose -
+   :ref:`recreate the indexes <recreate-indexes>` or :ref:`reindex from another cluster <cluster-reindex>`.

-5. Restart the Archivematica related services, and continue using the system:
+#.
+Restart the Archivematica related services, and continue using the system:

    .. code:: bash